 A Moodle site will be created for each of your courses and rosters will be created and updated using the information in the Registrar's system.
-A site will usually be available soon after online undergraduate registration for the new term is closed, e.g. Summer and Fall 2018 course sites will be created by April 24, 2018.
+A site will usually be available soon after online undergraduate registration for the new term is closed, e.g. Summer and Fall course sites will be created by the end of April.
 Logging into Moodle requires an active MHC email account.
 Here's more information about logging into Mount Holyoke's Moodle site.

 If you have never used Mount Holyoke's Moodle, you may need to login to Moodle once to set up your account.
 If you don't see your course site the first time you log in, log out of Moodle and log in again.
 If that doesn't work, please contact Research & Instructional Support (RIS) by emailing to firstname.lastname@example.org .

-You will be using the Moodle Gradebook to give feedback to your students and to organize your grades for submission to the Registrar via my.mtholyoke.edu.
-You can set up your grade book based on the grading information in your syllabus.
+If you will be using the Moodle Gradebook to give feedback to your students (and to organize your grades for submission to the Registrar via my.mtholyoke), you can set up your grade book based on the grading information in your syllabus.
 Grades recorded in Moodle Gradebook will be available to your students only when you release/publish them.

 We are currently running Moodle v 3.4.
 Each page in a Moodle site has a link at the bottom of the page to the most appropriate section of the official documentation for that specific Moodle function.
 A Google search for your question is likely to yield additional helpful documents and YouTube explanations for most Moodle functions.

-If you have any questions about Moodle, please contact your program director or Mary Glackin.
+If you have any questions about Moodle, please contact your PaGE program director or Janet Ewing.

 Mount Holyoke uses Zoom web conferencing for video conferences and online class meetings.
 Please create a Zoom account using your MHC email address.
 This account will allow you to host meetings that last up to 40 minutes.
 Once you have created a Zoom account, you can test it and your internet connection by going to this Zoom Test Room.